Backstory

 I’ve enjoyed thrift shops, garage sales, and swap meets for a long time.
 I do like a good bargain; I’m also a scientist who has some environmentalist instincts.
 And I like crafts!
 So it’s likely no surprise that I eventually found my way into upcycling/refashioning.

 I began knitting in 2008 and sewing in 2011.
 At the moment, according to my best estimates, I knit at an advanced level and sew at an intermediate one.
-Good yarn and good fabric tend to be expensive, which means that I’m reluctant to spend a lot of money on them in the first place and then get timid about using them when I do purchase them.
-For a while this was something of an impediment to my sense of adventurousness in crafting, and that was a problem.
+Good yarn and good fabric tend to be expensive, which means that I’m reluctant to spend a lot of money on them in the first place, and then get timid about using them even when I do purchase them.
+For a while this was an impediment to my sense of adventurousness in crafting, and that was a problem.
 Partway through 2011, I began buying old sweaters and recycling the yarn for knitting projects.
-It didn’t take long for me to work out that one could do the same with pretty much anything made out of fabric.
+It didn’t take long for me to work out that you could do the same with pretty much anything made out of fabric.

 My interest in textiles ended up being a bit of an accident, or at least a side-effect.
 If anything, it all ultimately stems not so much from artistic instincts but from a deep love of mathematics, especially geometry.
 This means that my knowledge of the fashion industry is laughably minimal.
 I do have well-developed ideas about my own taste in clothing, but I tend to be mostly unaware of trends.
 My goal here isn’t to break new ground in design, or lay the groundwork for a future Etsy shop (as far as I know, anyway); it’s just to make stuff I really want to wear, on a budget.
 Preferably while keeping old unwanted things from going into the garbage.